 Why Does One Referee Wear A White Hat?

-The official that wears a white hat is known as the head referee.
+The official who wears a white hat is known as the head referee.

 This is the “leader” or the “captain” of the referees.